ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

 5. Press play.
 The label should now display **Turn On** again.

-6. In order to change the label from Turn On to Turn Off based on if the light is on or not we’ll need an `if` statement.
+6. In order to change the label from Turn On to Turn Off based on if the light is on or not we'll need an `if` statement.
 In the `UpdateLabel()` function write:

     ```lua
     if isLightOn == false then